sapnasharmanaresh/blood-bank/posts/2013-05-10-credibility-comes-with-merit-not-ownership.markdown

 Second: I had to laugh a bit but I am also really surprised and disappointed to see [Thomas Bachem](https://twitter.com/thomasbachem) and [Bundesverband Deutsche Startups e.V.](https://deutschestartups.org/) wanting to work out a legal document about how to use the trademark.
 Yeah... make the world even more complex than it is.
 Sorry, this thought is not worth thinking about more than a nano-second.

-Moreover - in a [blogpost on SiliconAlle](http://siliconallee.com/startups/2013/05/07/young-targets-backs-down-after-hackathon-trademark-backlash) they are talking about Lutz Leichsenring and that _"He also insisted that Young Targets was never going to ask “non-commercial” hackathons for money and emphasized that he and his team wanted to talk to the community to figure out the best way of using the brand"_ - are we going to differ between commercial and a non-commercial hackathons now?
+Moreover - in a [blogpost on SiliconAlle](http://siliconallee.com/startups/2013/05/07/young-targets-backs-down-after-hackathon-trademark-backlash) they are talking about Lutz Leichsenring and that _"He also insisted that Young Targets was never going to ask “non-commercial” hackathons for money and emphasized that he and his team wanted to talk to the community to figure out the best way of using the brand"_ - are we going to distinguish between commercial and a non-commercial hackathons now?
 Or - can someone explain to me what a commercial hackathon is?
 I organized a few of them - for free - for money - but all non profit.

-I also totally agree with [Oliver Gassner](https://www.facebook.com/groups/loeschungmarkehackathon/permalink/129480887246506/) and Christine (who wrote me an email yesterday) to not only discuss this topic for the word "hackathon" but for all other generic words (or non generic words but common used in the community) that could be trademarked.
+I also totally agree with [Oliver Gassner](https://www.facebook.com/groups/loeschungmarkehackathon/permalink/129480887246506/) and Christine (who wrote me an email yesterday) to not only discuss this topic for the word "hackathon" but for all other generic words (or non generic terms that are commonly used in the hacker community) that could be trademarked.
 I forwarded a few questions from Christine to Frederik:

 > Vielleicht könntest du deinen Anwalt mal die folgenden Punkte fragen: